-Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category.
+Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this category. may apply.
+You may only hunt with the hunting method in compliance with your tag.
+See page 46 for tag abbreviation definitions (e.g., EA, EF, EM, WA, WF, WM).

 Use the 4-digit "Hunt Choice" number below to submit your application.